Global Monthly - Five themes to watch over the summer

 It looks that way, with the notable exception of the UK.

 It is certainly shaping up to be a politically eventful summer.
 Following the earthquake of French president Macron’s unexpectedly big loss at the European Parliament election, looms the potentially even bigger aftershock of a new far right (or far left) government in France.
 The first round of voting in France’s snap legislative is now just days away on 30 June, and opinion polls continue to suggest Le Pen’s far right RN party is in the lead.
 However, the two stage process of the election (with a runoff scheduled a week later on 7 July) makes the ultimate outcome still highly uncertain.
 Our base case sees a minority right-wing government taking office in a cohabitation with Macron, and we think the constraints of financial markets, a lack of an absolute majority, and European institutions will ultimately contain the fiscally ambitious (to put it mildly) policy proposals.
 However, the election is likely to be a bumpy ride for financial markets, and it is highly uncertain to what degree the incoming government will seek to test markets and European institutions in its attempt to fulfil promises to voters.
 In a worst case scenario, we could end up with a UK/Liz Truss-style bout of market turmoil.
-See our election preview for more.
+See for more.

 If this were not exciting enough, in the middle of the two French election rounds is the UK’s own general election, sandwiched in between on 4 July.
 The outcome in the UK looks much more certain and if anything quite boring, policy-wise: a moderate, market-friendly centre-left Labour government is likely to win by a landslide, following 14 years of Conservative rule under a progressively more right-wing direction.
 Given the UK’s lack of fiscal space, and with near-zero political appetite to make meaningful changes to Brexit policy, we see no immediate implications for UK growth, inflation, or interest rates (see Key Views for our UK macro/BoE base case).
 Where the election may prove more interesting is what happens to the right of the political spectrum in the election aftermath.
 The Conservative party is expected to suffer a historic defeat, and opinion polls show the far right, populist Reform party significantly eating into its vote share.
 The UK’s first past the post electoral system means that Reform is unlikely to gain many seats, but the final outcome of the election could have significant ramifications for the future of the Conservative party.

 Finally, although the US presidential election does not take place for another four months, the campaign is heating up, with the first TV debate between president Biden and former president Trump taking place this week (27 June), and the second debate happening on 10 September.
 So far, the polls continue to paint a neck-and-neck contest, but with Trump currently enjoying a marginal lead in key swing states.
-We will have much more to say on the implications of the US presidential election over the coming months, but we continue to think a potential re-election of Trump poses the biggest risk to the economic outlook, given his proposals for massive, large-scale import tariffs.
+We will have much more to say on the implications of the US presidential election over the coming months, but a potential re-election of Trump poses the biggest risk to the economic outlook, given his proposals for massive, large-scale import tariffs.

 4. Will trade wars or the Houthis scupper the nascent manufacturing recovery?